rogerjdeangelis/CostReports/README.md

       cst_025snfrug.xlsx

-      Is located at           ./cst/xls/cst_025snfrug.xlsx  (atem is cst subfolder is xkx)
+      Is located at           ./cst/xls/cst_025snfrug.xlsx  (stem is cst subfolder is xlsx ./cst/xls/cst_025snfrug.xlsx)
       Was created by program  ./cst_025snfrug.sas

     This repo is under deveopment.
 None of the code has been run (in its present form)